Authentication Methods

 .claim("loginName", loginName)

-.claim("abc", "123") // Additional claims can be added as needed, all saved as user attributes.
+.claim("abc", "123") // Additional claims can be added as needed, and they will be saved as user attributes.

 //.expirationTime(new Date(new Date().getTime() + 60 * 1000)) // Validity period, set as needed.